View Document Text

 particular security, industry or market sector.
 Another risk is that the proportions of different asset types will change

-over time due to stock and market movements and, if not corrected, will no longer be appropriate for the client’s
+over time due to stock and market movements and, if not corrected, will no longer be appropriate for the Client’s goals.

-with a concentrated or undiversified portfolio.
-Below are some of the risks present with investing generally, as well
+a concentrated or undiversified portfolio.
+Below are some of the risks present with investing generally, as well as some

-as some key risks of different types of investments.
-In general, investing in securities with concentrated exposures
+key risks of different types of investments.
+In general, investing in securities with concentrated exposures to (i)

-to (i) particular asset class(es) and/or (ii) a particular sector and/or (iii) one or a select few markets involves greater
+particular asset class(es) and/or (ii) a particular sector and/or (iii) one or a select few markets involves greater risk than

 Equity-Related Securities.
 Prices of common stock react to the economic conditions of the company that issued the

-certain types of stocks (such as large-cap or technology-related) to a greater extent than other types of stocks.
-If the
+types of stocks (such as large-cap or technology-related) to a greater extent than other types of stocks.
+If the stock

-stock market declines, the value of a portfolio will also likely decline and, although stock values can rebound, there
+market declines, the value of a portfolio will also likely decline and, although stock values can rebound, there is no

 Exchange-Traded Funds.
 Exchange-traded funds (“ETFs”) are funds bought and sold on a securities exchange that